Facilities Arrangements for Trade Unions and Professional Organisations Policy : guide for managers

 - The physical conditions in which employees are required to work, including participation in risk assessment programmes and local Health and Safety Committees.

-- Supporting members with learning and development and to participate in local learning and development groups.
+- Supporting members with learning and development, and participating in local learning and development groups.

 - Recruitment of employees to trade union or professional organisation membership, including attendance at employee induction courses.